Integrate

 Rate limiting

-The /agent/auth endpoint is unauthenticated for anonymous registration and accepts bearer ID-JAGs for identity assertion.
+The /agent/identity endpoint is unauthenticated for anonymous registration and accepts bearer ID-JAGs for identity assertion.
 Both paths benefit from two-tier rate limiting, checked in order:

 1. Per-IP limit (checked first).
 Prevents a single source from consuming the tenant's budget.
 Sensible default: 5/hour for anonymous, 60/hour for identity_assertion.